 2. A LOVE OF OTHER PEOPLE

 This is also critical to maintain balance in your life, and to keep a healthy focus.
-To love others as thy self was one of the admonitions of Jesus of Nazareth, and of most other great teachers such as Confucius (Chinese philosopher who lived from 551-479 BC).
+To love others as thy self was one of the admonitions of Jesus, and of many other great teachers such as Confucius (Chinese philosopher who lived from 551-479 BC).

 However, loving others must always be tempered by the understanding that there is a higher principle – that of loving God, the Creator or the One.
 This is necessary to keep the love of others in balance.
 Otherwise, people become martyrs, or “enablers”, or they may burn out trying to help everyone, or other aberrations of the principle of service arise.

-In other words, nutritional balancing is designed to make you better able to serve others, and not just yourself.
+In other words, development is designed to make you better able to serve others, and not just yourself.
 If you only use it to make more money, or just to heal yourself so you can live a selfish life, you will be much less likely to succeed.
 Also, you have missed an opportunity.
-Therefore, service and love of others is a very important principle of nutritional balancing, even if I do not emphasize it enough.
+Therefore, service and love of others is a very important principle of development, even if I do not emphasize it enough.

 The mineral magnesium.
-Magnesium is called the bright and shining mineral in nutritional balancing.
+Magnesium is called the bright and shining mineral in development.
 In part this name is given because magnesium is required for more enzymes than any other mineral, and no other mineral can substitute for it in many of the body’s most critical enzymes.

 Magnesium is also a lightweight, flexible metal that burns very brightly when ignited.
 It is used to make flares, for example, that shine for miles around.
 It is also used to make racing bicycles that are extremely durable, yet very light in weight and flexible on the road.
 While it is not a structural mineral as is calcium, it is every bit as important to hold the body together in an energetic or enzymatic way as calcium holds it together physically.
 This is the critical function of magnesium.